-Outlook allows you the diversity to even encrypt every email that you send but you have to manually set that in your settings through the following steps:
+Outlook allows you the diversity to even encrypt every email that you send, but you have to set that in your settings through the following steps manually:

-- Now select “Trust center” from the left panel and click on “Trust center settings…” button.
+- Now select “Trust center” from the left panel and click on the “Trust center settings…” button.

 - Then select the “Email Security” option.

 - Now under the “Encrypted email” section, checkmark the box associated with “Encrypt contents and attachments for outgoing messages” and save the changes made.

 Implementing complete encryption for all of your emails can help ensure that your private information remains secure and private.